Chicago Tribune: 21st century

-On September 15, 2002, Lipinski wrote a terse, page-one note informing readers that the paper's longtime columnist, Bob Greene, resigned effective immediately after acknowledging "engaging in inappropriate sexual conduct some years ago with a girl in her late teens whom he met in connection with his newspaper column."
-The conduct later was revealed to have occurred in 1988 with a woman who was of the age of consent in Illinois.
+On September 15, 2002, Lipinski wrote a terse, page-one note informing readers that longtime columnist Bob Greene had resigned after acknowledging "engaging in inappropriate sexual conduct some years ago with a girl in her late teens whom he met in connection with his newspaper column."
+The conduct occurred in 1988 with a woman who was of the age of consent in Illinois.
 "Greene's behavior was a serious violation of Tribune ethics and standards for its journalists," Lipinski wrote.
 "We deeply regret the conduct, its effect on the young woman and the impact this disclosure has on the trust our readers placed in Greene and this newspaper."

 In January 2003, Mike Downey, formerly of the Los Angeles Times, was hired as new Tribune sports columnist.
 He and colleague Rick Morrissey would write the In the Wake of the News Column originated by Ring Lardner.

 In March 2004, the Tribune announced that freelance reporter Uli Schmetzer, who retired from the Tribune in 2002 after 16 years as a foreign correspondent, had fabricated the name and occupation of a person he had quoted in a story.
-The paper terminated Schmetzer as a contract reporter and began a review of the 300 stories that Schmetzer had written over the prior three years.
+The paper terminated Schmetzer as a contract reporter and began a review of the 300 stories he had written over the prior three years.

-In May 2004, the Tribune revealed that freelance reporter Mark Falanga was unable to verify some facts that he inserted in a lifestyle-related column that ran on April 18, 2004, about an expensive lunch at a Chicago restaurant—namely, that the restaurant charged $15 for a bottle of water and $35 for a pasta entree.
+In May 2004, the Tribune revealed that freelance reporter Mark Falanga was unable to verify some facts in a lifestyle-related column that ran on April 18, 2004, about an expensive lunch at a Chicago restaurant—namely, that the restaurant charged $15 for a bottle of water and $35 for a pasta entree.
 "Upon questioning, the freelance writer indicated the column was based on an amalgam of three restaurants and could not verify the prices," the paper noted.
 After the correction, the Tribune stopped using Falanga.

-In October 2004, Tribune editor Ann Marie Lipinski at the last minute spiked a story written for the paper's WomanNews section by freelance reporter Lisa Bertagnoli titled "You c_nt say that (or can you?)," about a noted vulgarism.
+In October 2004, Tribune editor Ann Marie Lipinski at the last minute spiked a story written for the paper's WomanNews section by freelance reporter Lisa Bertagnoli titled "You c_nt say that (or can you?)", about a noted vulgarism.
 The paper ordered every spare body to go to the Tribunes printing plant to pull already-printed WomanNews sections containing the story from the October 27 package of preprinted sections in the Tribune.

-In September 2008, the Tribune considered hiring controversial sports columnist Jay Mariotti, shortly after his abrupt resignation from Tribune archrival Chicago Sun-Times.
+In September 2008, the Tribune considered hiring controversial sports columnist Jay Mariotti, shortly after his abrupt resignation from arch-rival the Chicago Sun-Times.
 Discussions ultimately ended, however, after the Sun-Times threatened to sue for violating Mariotti's noncompete agreement, which was to run until August 2009.
 Sports columnist Rick Morrissey defected to the Sun-Times in December 2009.